 Unlike with vitiligo and psoriasis which were previously discussed in this series, I haven’t had to get used to a change in my life.
 I was born this way and I’ve had almost three decades to get used to it.
 You look in the mirror everyday and you see the same thing, sooner or later you stop seeing it.
 I stopped seeing my skin colour a long time ago and I know the same is true for my family and close friends.
 My siblings are constantly surprised when I relay derogatory comments because they can’t imagine that people “still think that way”.
 They are also very protective and more than willing to educate anyone who somehow thinks they are entitled to make these comments within earshot.
 Interestingly, my immediate elder sister, who is also “light skinned” is the most protective and is someone I definitely want to have in my corner when necessary.

 This is my life though and I’m completely comfortable with it.
 I truly like being different and if I were honest, while there are some people who will always see an ‘albino’ as opposed to seeing Yvonne, those people are outnumbered.
 I’m constantly getting complimented on my skin, my hair, even my eyes (which are constantly dancing around).
-My fiancé is very proud to have me on his arm and that’s been the case in every relationship I’ve been in.
 I live a very normal life; I have a pretty good job, my social life is as vibrant as I want it to be and I’m completely surrounded by amazing family and friends.
 My skin colour only affects my life today because of the medical/physical implications and not much else.

 Advice to Other Albinos